F&M Alumni Arts Review

-Submissions are now open for Volume VII of the F&M Alumni Arts Review.
-Our theme this year is TEMPER.
+Submissions are now open for Volume VIII of the F&M Alumni Arts Review.
+Our theme this year is SWING.
 We very much look forward to your interpretations of this most interesting and multi-faceted word.
 (See below, under the bio examples, for a few ideas.)
-Deadline: Wednesday, 11:59 PM, November 15th, 2017.
+Deadline: Saturday, December 1, 2018, 11:59 PM.

 For guidelines regarding specific genres, please review the categories below.

 We happily accept simultaneous submissions, but let us know immediately if the work is accepted elsewhere.